• Skip to primary navigation

 Blue ribbon divider used for visual effect

-Sprinkle lightly with salt and pepper or seasoning of your choice.
+Sprinkle lightly with salt and pepper or the seasoning of your choice.

-Get them to almost the color you want when eating.
-So you have seared, flipped, seared, flipped, and then to the oven.
+Get them to be almost the color you want when eating.
+So, sear, flip, sear, and a final flip into the oven.

-Bake for 15-20 minutes until an internal temperature of 165°.
-The thinner breast will be 15 minutes and the thicker bigger ones for about 20 minutes.
+Bake for 15-20 minutes until an internal temperature of 165ยฐ.
+The thinner breast will be for 15 minutes, and the bigger breasts for about 20 minutes.

 Let rest for 5 minutes before serving.
 Done in less than 30 minutes, and you spent most of the time setting and unwinding.
 Not bad, not bad at all.